algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 **Encryption**<br>
 Data Transmission: While the system sends data to the CORIS Innovation server, including GPS coordinates and battery levels, employing encryption in this layer is crucial.
 If not natively supported by the SIM800L library, implementing HTTPS for data transmission or encrypting the payload before sending it over HTTP ensures that sensitive information (e.g., location data) is protected against interception during transmission.
 BLE Encryption: The BLE protocol inherently includes options for encrypting data communication between devices.
-By enabling encryption at the BLE level, the system ensures that all information exchanged between the anti-theft device and the user's smartphone is secure from eavesdropping.
+By enabling encryption at the BLE level, the system ensures that all information exchanged between the anti-theft device and the user's smartphone is secured from eavesdropping.

 **Secure Data Storage**<br>
 On-Device Data Storage: The system minimizes the amount of sensitive data stored on the device itself.
 Configuration settings, including the user-defined password and device identifiers, are stored in the device's non-volatile memory.
 Ensuring this data is stored securely involves encrypting the data at rest or using secure storage mechanisms provided by the microcontroller, if available.